rise-lab-skku/ICRA2023_Quadruped_Robot_Challenges/README.md

 - A repository for ICRA2023 Quadruped Robot Challenges.
 Used for build, test, and deployment.
 - This repository provides a ROS URDF package for simulation map.
 - You can download and check map overview from <a href="doc/ICRA2023_Quadruped_Robot_Challenges_map_overview.pdf" download>here</a>.
+- You can find information about the challenge on the <a href="https://quadruped-robot-challenges.notion.site/">notion page </a>
 ---

 ## Installation methods